parasoft/parasoft-report-transformer/README.md

         "suppressions": [
           {
             "kind": "external",
-            "justification": "The reason of suppression: This is epected."
+            "justification": "The reason of suppression."
           }
         ]
       }